libretro/mame2003-plus-libretro/README.md

 In order to take advantage of the performance and lower hardware requirements of an earlier MAME architecture, MAME 2003-Plus began with the MAME 2003 codebase which is itself derived from xmame 0.78.
 Upon that base, MAME 2003-Plus contributors have backported support for an additional 350 games, as well as other functionality not originally present in the underlying codebase.

 ## What games are supported?
-View our [live compatibility table](https://buildbot.libretro.com/compatibility_lists/cores/mame2003-plus/mame2003-plus.html) built by datmagic, created by the MAME 2003-Plus team.
+View our [live compatibility table](https://buildbot.libretro.com/compatibility_lists/cores/mame2003-plus/mame2003-plus.html) built using datmagic, a tool created by the MAME 2003-Plus team.
 Datmagic auto generates a compatibility table based on the latest XML DAT file.
 See an incorrect entry?
 Create a new issue to let us know!
 This allows us to keep the compatibility table as accurate as possible by fixing it at the source.

 **Authors:** MAMEdev, MAME 2003-Plus team, et al (see [LICENSE.md](https://raw.githubusercontent.com/libretro/mame2003-plus-libretro/master/LICENSE.md) and [CHANGELOG.md](https://raw.githubusercontent.com/libretro/mame2003-plus-libretro/master/CHANGELOG.md))